-We invite parents to provide feedback at meetings, through attending parent forums and through the Ofsted parent view website. https://parentview.ofsted.gov.uk/ ground level.
-There is also a disabled toilet suitable for wheelchair users.
-The school site is wheelchair accessible with wide corridors and doorways.
-Outside areas can be
+We invite parents to provide feedback at meetings, through attending parent forums and through the Ofsted parent view website. https://parentview.ofsted.gov.uk/

 13. How accessible is the school and how does the school arrange equipment or facilities children need?